 Before submitting your abstract

-- Make sure it is within 150-200 words.
-(Over-writing is all too easy, so reserve time for cutting your abstract down to the essential information.)
+- Make sure it is within the word limit.
+(Over-writing is all too easy, so reserve time for cutting your abstract down to the essential information.).

 - Make sure the language is understandable by a non-specialist.
 (Avoid writing for an audience that includes only you and your professor.)